Private Individual Therapy in London | Adult Psychotherapy

-Our psychology team offers private individual therapy in London.
+Our psychology team offers private individual therapy & adult psychotherapy in London.

-Curious about how to choose the right psychological therapy for you?
+Curious about how to choose the right adult psychotherapy for you?
 Have you ever seen the term EBT and are not sure about what it refers to?
+Looking to access psychotherapy in London?

-The International Psychology Clinic has put together a list of the most frequently asked questions about individual counselling as well as a list of the most common therapy types.
-Read the information below to find out more about individual counselling options for adults and what they involve.
+The International Psychology Clinic has put together a list of the most frequently asked questions about individual adult psychotherapy as well as a list of the most common therapy types.
+Read the information below to find out more about individual therapy options for adults and what they involve.

 How Does Individual Therapy Work?

-There are a variety of means through which counselling can help people overcome their problems.
+There are a variety of means through which adult psychotherapy can help people overcome their problems.
 They include but are not limited to:

-- Counselling helps clients to establish negative thought processes that result in feelings of bleakness and vulnerability and hence cultivate a more positive attitude.
+- Adult psychotherapy helps clients to establish negative thought processes that result in feelings of bleakness and vulnerability and hence cultivate a more positive attitude.

 - Therapy can also help individuals to explore learned behaviours and thoughts that develop or mantain problems.

-- Counselling is critical in enabling one to regain a sense of control and pleasure in life.
+- Psychotherapy is critical in enabling one to regain a sense of control and pleasure in life.

 - Similarly, individual therapy helps a distressed person to find solutions to their problems.